Skip Navigation

 ATNR: Asymmetrical Tonic Neck Reflex

 For example, the persistence of the Asymmetrical Tonic Neck Reflex (ATNR) will lead to problems which are particularly apparent in an educational setting.
 The ATNR is most obvious in the first three months after birth and is elicited by a sideways turning of the head when the baby is supine.
 The response consists of extension of the arm and leg on the side to which the head turns and flexion of the opposing limbs.
 The ATNR is involved in the orientation of the newborn in space and, as it is present when near point fixation is developing, plays an important role in visuomotor development.
-It should be inhibited around 6 months of age and persistence is a clinical indicator of abnormal development.
+It should be inhibited around six months of age and persistence is a clinical indicator of atypical development.

-Severe persistence of primary reflexes indicates predominantly intractable, 'organic' problems as in cerebral palsy(6) where children experience extreme motor difficulties and significant reading difficulties despite adequate levels of intelligence(7) .
+Severe persistence of primary reflexes indicates predominantly intractable, 'organic' problems as in cerebral palsy(7) where children experience extreme motor difficulties and significant reading difficulties despite adequate levels of intelligence.
 Relatively milder persistence, however, is associated with less severe disorders (including specific reading difficulties).
-The process of inhibition of these reflexes in the earliest months of life remains unknown but it has been assumed that this process cannot occur after early childhood.

 Research